 Bajaj Auto Spain, S.L.
 Sociedad Unipersonal (hereinafter the Company) was incorporated in Spain on 5 August 2021 as a limited company for an unlimited period of time.
-Its registered office and tax domicile is located in Sant Just Desvern (08960), calle Pont Reixat, number 3, floor 1B.
-It is registered in the Mercantile Register of Barcelona, in volume 47991, folio 115, page B 568600.
+Its registered office and tax domicile is located in Sant Just Desvern (08960), calle Pont Reixat, number 3, floor IB.
+It is registered in the Mercantile Register of Barcelona, in Volume 47991, Folio 115, Page B 568600.
 Its tax identification number is B-16854481.
-The closing date for the fiscal year is 31 December of each year.